 Music is ingrained so deep into the Apple ecosystem that it's natural for iPhone and iPod users to be major audiophiles.
 In fact, the journey began with the iPod and the iTunes after all.
 With so many streaming apps including those of iTunes Radio, Spotify, Pandora and more, you can access (stream) music (almost free) from anywhere.

 But what if you want to download free music (legally) and have it on your iPhone/iPad/iPod touch?
 How to get free music on the iPhone is something a lot of people actively look for.
 Understandably, there's no simple way to do this, but there are plenty of options.
 Here's what I'm talking about:

 #1. iTunes Single of the Week

 One of the safest and the easiest ways to download free music on your iPhone is to rely on Apple's iTunes Single of the Week.
 Every week, curators at Apple release one free single track (either out of an album or just as a single).
 All you need to do is open the iTunes app and pick the free download.
 (If you forget, there's Free Song Notifier)

-Free Music Archive is popular for its curated collection of free music (that keeps growing).
-You won't find a Nicki Minaj or Nirvana here but the music you'll discover here can be as addictive.
+Free Music Archive is famous for its curated collection of free music (that keeps growing).
+You won't find a Nicki Minaj or Nirvana here, but the music you'll discover here can be as addictive.
 In some cases, better.
 What is special about FMA is that it has a standalone iPhone app that can get you direct access to all the tracks from the archive.
 You can directly download or just stream to your iPhone.

 Also Read: Best Radio Apps for iPhone & iPad